 - Course: Mechatronics and Robotics MEng

-I find that the best aspect are the opportunities that the university student's union provides.
+“I find that the best aspect of studying at Leeds have been the opportunities that the university’s students union provides.
 There are a vast amount of activities and sports to participate during your degree.
 “Give it a go” sessions have been an astonishing opportunity to try activities you have never done before.
-Scuba diving, martial arts are cultural events are just some of the things I experienced whilst studying here.
+Scuba diving, martial arts are cultural events are just some of the things I experienced whilst studying here.”

-In the summer after my second year I took a summer placement in an automation systems company near Leeds as a software intern.
-This opportunity was organised by the university carreers centre.
+In the summer after his second year, Arturs undertook a summer placement in an automation systems company near Leeds as a software intern.
+He said, “This opportunity was organised by the university carreers centre.
 They guided me all the way from writing an application to signing the contract.
-One of the projects I did whilst studying in Leeds played a role in my interview and helped me to get the job.
+One of the projects I completed whilst studying at Leeds played a vital role during my interview and helped me to secure the job.

-I have gained a vast amount of skills whilst working on projects, gained experience in job applications and now have the understanding that there are opportunities everywhere.
-After I finish my degree I want to work on humanoid and general robotics research.
-I feel that Leeds has provided me with the skills I need to be able to tackle new challenges.
+“I have gained a vast amount of skills whilst working on projects, gained experience in job applications and now have the understanding that there are opportunities everywhere.
+I feel that Leeds has provided me with the skills I need to be able to tackle new challenges.”

 Discover more about our Undergraduate degree courses in the School of Electronic and Electrical Engineering.